pypingou/pygallery/README.md

 ## Features

 * **Folder-based Albums:** Each folder on your disk corresponds to an album in the gallery.

 * **Automatic Thumbnail Generation:** Thumbnails are automatically generated for photos if they don't already exist.

 * **Responsive Web Interface:** Albums and photos are displayed in a responsive grid layout.

 * **Lightbox View:** Click on a photo to see a larger version in a pop-up lightbox.

 * **Image Navigation:** Use mouse clicks (on navigation arrows) or keyboard arrow keys (left/right) to browse photos within the lightbox.

 * **Image Download:** A button within the lightbox allows easy downloading of the current image.

 * **Containerized Deployment:** Ready for deployment as a container image using Podman/Docker, managed with Systemd/Quadlet on Fedora.

+* **Configurable Display Mode:** Choose between a traditional album list view or a "flat" display where root-level photos are shown directly on the index page if no subfolders exist.

 ---